Sreeram-Shankar/Stochastic-Chemical-Dynamics-Testbed/README.md

 - Lie splitting
 - Strang splitting

-Splitting is handled explicitly at the simulation level, not hidden inside solvers.
+Splitting is handled explicitly at the simulation level.

 ---

 ### Randomness Control

-A central design principle of this project is:

-> **Randomness is an input, not a side effect.**

-- A single **global seed** controls the entire experiment
-- Independent seeds are deterministically derived for:
-  - SSA
-  - CLE noise
-- SSA and CLE randomness are fully decoupled
-- CLE noise is **pre-generated and frozen**
-- Re-running with identical inputs produces **identical results**
+A single global seed controls the entire experiment.
+Independent seeds are deterministically derived for SSA and CLE noise, and the two streams are fully decoupled.
+CLE noise is pre-generated and frozen, so re-running with identical inputs produces identical results.
 This enables fair solver comparisons and exact reproducibility.

 ---

 ## Analysis and Visualization

-The framework includes a comprehensive set of diagnostics.

 ### CLE-only Analysis (fast, exploratory)
 - Representative trajectories